All questions are welcome. Please contact us to discuss any thoughts or curiosities.

 Learners need to be ordinarily living in BC with learners having Canadian status (citizenship or permanent residency, or under parent visa), and at least one parent must be a Canadian citizen or a landed immigrant.
 That said, we have many learners and families for whom travel or athletic and artistic pursuits take them away from home for extended periods of time.
 Extended travel of up to two years is not an issue so long as you retain residency, have a good internet connection, and can maintain your program agreements while you are away.

 International learners who are resident in BC on a student visa can enrol in SelfDesign.

 Each year, children learning at the levels of grade 4 or 7 are required by the BC Ministry of Education to participate in the Foundation Skill Assessment (FSA) tests.
 No test results are linked to any individual learner’s school record.
 Rather, the testing is done to provide the Ministry with demographic information on the progression of learners’ foundational skills.
-Those in 10-12 learning will need to participate in provincial testing, like all registered students at this level, to complete certain core classes if they are completing their BC (Dogwood) High School Diploma.
-While we understand the reservations some people have around testing, these tests can be a valuable exercise for developing skills in preparation for other life events.
+Those in 10-12 learning will need to participate in provincial numeracy (Grade 10) and literacy (Grade 12) assessments if they are wishing to complete their BC (Dogwood) High School Diploma.

 With SelfDesign, learners can keep pace with their same-aged peers and later switch to another educational option if desired.
 Also, our approach evolves to nurture a learner’s needed life-skills, ensuring a smooth transition into adult life.